vijendharv/api/guidelines.md

 #### <a name="data-company-identification"></a>Company Identification

-> For more information on the Profile service see [https://github.concur.com/core/profile/wiki](https://github.concur.com/core/profile/wiki).

-* Services SHOULD NOT store the legacy `outtask.companyId` (travel) nor the `expense.entityId` (expense) as these are internal database keys.
 * Services SHOULD store the company identifier with `companyId` as the key name and the [RFC 4122 Universally Unique IDentifier (UUID)](#RFC-4122) UUID4 value as provided by the company service.

 ```json